nir0s/ghost/README.md

 $ ghost delete aws
 Deleting key from stash ~/my_stash.json...
 ...

+$ ghost purge -f
+Purging stash /home/nir0s/.ghost/stash.json...

+$ ghost list
+Listing all keys in ~/my_stash.json...
+The stash is empty.
+Go on, put some keys in there...
+...
 ```

 NOTE: `--passphrase` and `--stash` can be supplied via the `GHOST_STASH_PATH` and `GHOST_PASSPHRASE` env vars.